madetech/blog/posts/no-uncle-of-mine.md

 # No Uncle of Mine

-Last month, one topic sparked a lot of debate on the internet in general, and in the Tech industry in particular: the so called "Manifesto", writen by James Damore, then engineer at Google.
-While this blog post won't be about the manifesto, some events that occured after it came out prompted me to write this.
+Last month, one topic sparked a lot of debate on the internet in general, and in the Tech industry in particular: the so called "Manifesto", written by James Damore, then engineer at Google.
+While this blog post won't be about the manifesto, some events that occurred after it came out prompted me to write this.
-But before looking into it, let's go over some of what has beeen said and written since last month.
+But before looking into it, let's go over some of what has been said and written since last month.

 ## Googlebro's Manifesto and subsequent firing.

-In case you've missed it, you can find the original manifesto [here (PDF)](https://assets.documentcloud.org/documents/3914586/Googles-Ideological-Echo-Chamber.pdf).
+In case you've missed it, here is link to the [original manifesto](https://assets.documentcloud.org/documents/3914586/Googles-Ideological-Echo-Chamber.pdf).
-That piece of writing has definetely received more attention than it deserves, to the point of even having a lengthy [Wikipedia entry](https://en.wikipedia.org/wiki/Google's_Ideological_Echo_Chamber).
+That piece of writing has definitely received more attention than it deserves, to the point of even having a lengthy [Wikipedia entry](https://en.wikipedia.org/wiki/Google's_Ideological_Echo_Chamber).
-Since it became public,  many have discussed this in more detail than I'll be able to do here, so to keep this short, here are some interesting reading on the subject.
+Since it became public,  many have discussed this in more detail than I'll be able to do here, so to keep this short, here is some interesting reading on the subject.

 - The manifesto relies on evolutionary psychology, which as field is at least